Horodyski

-The Horodyski family – a Polish noble family of the Korczak coat of arms, who according to Boniecki had come up with three independent seats, i.e. with Horodyszcze in the province of Volhynia, with Horodyszcze in the Land of Chełm and Horodyszcze in the district Sambir in the Land of Przemyśl, now modern-day Ukraine.
+The Horodyski family – a Polish noble family of the Korczak coat of arms, who according to a historian Adam Boniecki had come up with three independent seats, i.e. with Horodyszcze in the province of Volhynia, with Horodyszcze in the Land of Chełm and Horodyszcze in the district Sambir in the Land of Przemyśl, now modern-day Ukraine.

 It is possible that the original seat of the family, however, was Horodyszcze in the Land of Chełm, the Horodyski family was recorded there specifically in the acts of municipal and landowners beginning in the fifteenth century.

 Today, members of the House of Staniewski are historic heirs of the Sambir estate of the Horodyski family.